British Pakistanis: Health

 Pakistanis together with Bangladeshis in the UK have poor health by many measures, for instance there is a fivefold rate of diabetes.
 Pakistani men have the highest rate of heart disease in the UK.

 In the UK, women of South Asian heritage, including British Pakistanis, are the least likely to attend breast cancer screening.
 A study showed that British-Pakistani women faced cultural and language barriers and were not aware that breast screening takes place in a female-only environment.

-Sexual health

 British Pakistanis, male and female, on average claim to have had only one sexual partner.
 The average British Pakistani male claims to have lost his virginity at the age of 20, the average female at 22, giving an average age of 21.
 3.2% of Pakistani males report that they have been diagnosed with a sexually transmitted infection (STI), compared to 3.6% of Pakistani females.

 Cultural norms regarding issues such as chastity and marriage have resulted in British Pakistanis having a substantially older age for first intercourse, a lower number of partners, and lower STI rates than the national average.

 Cousin marriages and health risks

-Research in Birmingham in the 1980s suggested that 50-70% of marriages within the Pakistani community were consanguineous.
+Research in Birmingham in the 1980s suggested that 50-70% of marriages within the Pakistani community were consanguineous (blood related).
+In 2005, it was estimated that nationwide 55% of British Pakistanis were married to a first cousin and around 70% in Bradford.
+A more recent study on the Bradford Pakistani community in 2023 has suggested that there has been a sharp fall in the number of babies with parents who were first or second cousins, falling from 60% in 2013 to now only 46%.
+One teenager in the study noted "If you're really romantically into your cousin you can go for it, but now there isn't as much pushing of cousin marriage."

 Such a close relationship can double the likelihood of a child suffering from a birth defect from 3% to 6%.
-Children born to closely related Pakistani parents had an autosomal recessive condition rate of 4% compared to 0.1% for the European parents.
+Children born to closely related Pakistani parents had an autosomal recessive condition rate of 4% compared to 0.1% for European parents.

 Cousin marriages or marriages within the same tribe and clan are common in some parts of South Asia, including rural areas of Pakistan.
 A major motivation is to preserve patrilineal tribal identity.
 The tribes to which British Pakistanis belong include Jats, Ahirs, Gujjars, Awans, Arains, Rajputs and several others, all of whom are spread throughout Pakistan and north India.
 As a result, there are some common genealogical origins within these tribes.
 Some British Pakistanis view cousin or in-tribe marriages as a way of preserving this ancient tribal tradition and maintaining a sense of brotherhood, an extension of the biradri (brotherhood) system which underpins community support networks.

 Most British Pakistanis prefer to marry within their own ethnic group.
 In 2009, it was estimated that six in ten British Pakistanis chose a spouse from Pakistan.